shreya-1502/Outlier-Detection/README.md

 In statistics, the Z-score (or standard score) is a measure that quantifies how many standard deviations a data point is from the mean of a dataset.
 It's commonly used to identify outliers in a dataset by flagging observations that deviate significantly from the mean.
 The Z-score for a data point x in a dataset with mean μ and standard deviation σ is calculated using the following formula:
 Z= (x−μ) / σ

+# Boxplot Visualization
+Box plots are a great visualization tool for detecting outliers in a dataset.
+In a box plot, outliers are often represented as individual points beyond "whiskers" that extend from the box.
 ​